Breven217/JoyfulSQL_MCP/README.md

 - Connect to remote MySQL databases via SSH tunneling (ODI)
 - Execute read-only or read-write queries (configurable)
 - Secure access through SSH tunneling for remote databases
+- Automatic database detection and listing when no database is specified

 ## Setup